abid-mohamed/Mapping_the_Spatio-Temporal_Distribution_of_Burned_Areas_in_the_Amazon/README.md

 ## Overview
 This project was conducted during my 6-month internship at King Abdullah University of Science and Technology (KAUST).
 It was supervised by Prof. Paula Moraga and Dr. Jonatan A. González.

-The primary objective of this project was to develop an ensemble modeling approach to predict forest fires in the Amazon rainforest, leveraging data spanning from 2001 to 2020.
-By integrating various environmental and climatic factors, we aimed to create a comprehensive model that could provide valuable insights into the occurrence of forest fires in this vital ecosystem.
+The primary objective of this project was to develop an ensemble modeling approach to map burned areas in the Amazon rainforest, leveraging data spanning from 2001 to 2020.
+By integrating various environmental and climatic factors, we aimed to create a comprehensive model that could provide valuable insights into the occurrence of burned areas in this vital ecosystem.

 ## Data Source
 For this project, we utilized the dataset provided by Mateen Mahmood and Prof. Paula Moraga.
 The dataset is a raster-based resource for spatio-temporal analysis of forest fires in the Amazon rainforest from 2001 to 2020.
 You can find the data on Zenodo at the following DOI: [*https://doi.org/10.5281/zenodo.7215402*](https://doi.org/10.5281/zenodo.7215402).